nbrest/kamehouse/installation-apache.md

 - Install apache httpd from the package manager
 - Install php from the package manager
 - Update the configuration files with the ones in `local-setup/apache`
+  - Copy folder `local-setup/apache/lin/conf` to `/var/apache2/conf`
+  - Copy folder `local-setup/apache/lin/sites-available` to `/var/apache2/sites-available`
+  - Load all the modules that are in `local-setup/apache/lin/mods-required` with a2enmod command

 #### Create symlinks